Arizona Cardinals Odds

 Michael Bidwill, whose family has owned the team since 1933, is the current owner of the Cardinals.

-The Arizona Cardinals signal caller in 2021 is Kyler Murray.
+The Arizona Cardinals signal caller is Kyler Murray.

 Much to the chagrin of Cardinals fans everywhere, the team has never captured a Super Bowl victory.
 They did, however, play in the Super Bowl in 2008, losing to the Pittsburgh Steelers in the final minutes, 27-23.